 \subsection{Neural Architecture Search}

 Neural Architecture Search (NAS) has attracted lots of attention recently.
-Early works of NAS adopted heuristic methods such as reinforcement learning~\cite{zoph2016neural} and evolutionary algorithm~\cite{xie2017genetic}.
-The search process with such methods required huge computational resources.
-Recently, various strategies were designed to reduce the expensive costs including weight sharing~\cite{pham2018efficient}, progressive search~\cite{liu2018progressive} and one-shot search~\cite{liu2018darts,xie2018snas}.
-For example, DARTS~\cite{liu2018darts} relaxed the search space to be continuous and conducted differentiable search.
-The architecture parameters and network weights were trained simultaneously by Stochastic Gradient Descent (SGD) to reduce the search time.
+Early works of NAS adopt heuristic methods such as reinforcement learning~\cite{zoph2016neural} and evolutionary algorithm~\cite{xie2017genetic}.
+The search process with such methods requires huge computational resources.
+Recently, various strategies are designed to reduce the expensive costs including weight sharing~\cite{pham2018efficient}, progressive search~\cite{liu2018progressive} and one-shot search~\cite{liu2018darts,xie2018snas}.
+For example, DARTS~\cite{liu2018darts} firstly relaxes the search space to be continuous and conducts the differentiable search.
+The architecture parameters and network weights are trained simultaneously by gradient descent to reduce the search time.

-Despite the success of NAS methods for classification, dense prediction tasks such as semantic image segmentation and image restoration usually demand more complicate network architectures.
-Some recent works have been devoted to explore hierarchical search space for dense prediction tasks.
-For example, Auto-DeepLab \cite{liu2019auto} introduced a hierarchical search space for semantic image segmentation.
-DCNAS \cite{zhang2021dcnas} built a densely connected search space to extract multi-level information.
-HNAS \cite{guo2020hierarchical} also adopted a hierarchical search space for single image super-resolution.
+Despite the success of NAS methods for classification, dense prediction tasks such as semantic image segmentation and image restoration, usually demand more complicated network architectures.
+Some recent works have been devoted to exploring hierarchical search space for dense prediction tasks.
+For example, Auto-DeepLab \cite{liu2019auto} introduces a hierarchical search space for semantic image segmentation.
+DCNAS \cite{zhang2021dcnas} build a densely connected search space to extract multi-level information.
+HNAS \cite{guo2020hierarchical} also adopts a hierarchical search space for single image super-resolution.